 When I reviewed different programmes, one of the things I liked about Maastricht is the requirement of a minimum of 5 years of working experience.
 Therefore, you will meet up with your peers who have already gained a lot of professional working and life experience and sets a common ground.
 By having this requirement the MaastrichtMBA programme clearly distinguished itself from the rest.
 The other feature that helped me to make my decision was the content.

 I already mentioned this in the previous question: I really love the blended educational format.
-The ability to combine the learning experience through an online programme with three residential weeks is a unique setting that few other universities offer.
-Moreover, MaastrichtMBA chooses to differentiate itself from these few by partnering with other European universities for the residential weeks.
+The ability to combine the learning experience through an online programme with three educational weeks is a unique setting that few other universities offer.
+Moreover, MaastrichtMBA chooses to differentiate itself from these few by partnering with other European universities for the educational weeks.
 At the time I took my decision for pursuing my MBA dream, it was clear these elements together were the “deal breaker” for choosing MaastrichtMBA.

 My expectations are:

 Working with my peers, getting to know their background and interact with them through the team assignments is the best experience for me so far.
 During these activities, you will all start on the same level.
 Not your job title, but your ideas will effect your involvement to an assignment.
-The structure of the programma offers you a feeling of equality and together with the residential weeks you can put this in practice.
+The structure of the programma offers you a feeling of equality and together with the educational weeks you can put this in practice.

 Overall, the experiences I have gained met up with my expectations.
 However, only once it has been a disappointing experience.
-Last December, during my first residential week in Maastricht it only allowed the organisation to execute the first day of week in a face-to-face setting.
+Last December, during my first educational week in Maastricht it only allowed the organisation to execute the first day of week in a face-to-face setting.
 Due to government restrictions, the rest of the week was moved to online.
 And even when the organisation team did a very good job modifying the content to an online experiences just in one day, the spirit was to my opinion a bit incomplete.
 The unique value of this experience is based on face-to-face interactions and the restrictions caused by this pandemic had a direct impact on it.
 Apart from that, the rest of the programme has been keep intact mostly because of the online teaching structures.

 Take a chance!
 I don’t regret it for a second giving myself the opportunity to be part of this MBA programme.
 It has helped me to grow as a professional as well as a person.
 It has widened my scope of what can be achieved with the all the available resources we have (time & energy).
 People often lack perseverance and the willingness to take up such challenge.
 The features, learnings and the opportunity to strength your network of this programme are the key takeaways I’m finding truly valuable for my personal growth and career.